Beautiful time spent at Jorasanko Thakur Bari, Kolkata. Why you should also visit

 Different floors were dedicated to countries that showcased their relationships with Tagore for the betterment of India.

-Handwritten notes at Jorasanko Thakur Bari Kolkata
+Handwritten notes at Jorasanko Thakur Bari, Kolkata

 There were handwritten notes in the room where Tagore breathed his last.
 Everything was clean and dusted which made the house a living entity of its own.
 You feel invited as you scroll through the floors and grasp Tagore vibes from all over the place.
 There’s Bengali music running in the background that acts as a perfect reason to lose yourself to the divinity of those times.